 - 1 tbs sesame oil

-- Bonito flakes and chopped green shallots for garnish optional
+- Bonito flakes and red pickled ginger for garnish

-- Cut all the vegetables into bite size pieces.
+- Cut all the vegetables into bite size pieces and set aside.

 - Mix all the sauce ingredients (soy sauce, sugar, oyster sauce, sake, water, mashed garlic, and grated ginger) in a small bowl and set aside.

-- Heat sesame oil in a large frying pan over high heat and cook the pork until brown.
+- Heat sesame oil in a large frying pan over high heat and add finely chopped garlic and ginger till it aroma.

-- Add the cut vegetables and cook for a couple minutes then add the noodles and toss them together.
+- Add the vegetables and stir fry for a couple minutes.

 - Pour over the sauce mixture and mix them together well.

-- Serve on a plate and top with bonito flakes and green shallots.
+- Serve on a plate and top with bonito flakes and red pickled ginger.